dingdongg/pokemon-team-planner/README.md

 - As a user, I want to be able to delete existing pokemon team(s)
 - As a user, I want to be able to view the contents of a selected team, which will list the contained pokemon's names and their type(s)

+##### User stories (Phase 2)
+- As a user, I want to be able to save my collection of pokemon teams to file
+- As a user, I want to be able to load my collection of pokemon teams from file

 ---